 \subsubsection{Materials}

-The core material we are using is a special polyester (PE) thread (Chizimi) that shrinks around 30\% under heat treatment\footnote{https://thesewingplace.com/chizimi-shrinking-thread-300m/}.
-We use water soluble material\footnote{ https://www.fjx.co.jp/english/catalog/household/water.html} to temporarily hold other threads in place before actuation.
-Most of our testing we have done with "Aida cloth, 18 count" fabric\footnote{https://www.michaels.com/product/10357725}, but we find in the technical evaluation that the hinges continue to work with a range of fabrics.
+The core material we used in this paper is a special polyester (PE) thread (Chizimi) that shrinks around 30\% under heat treatment\footnote{https://thesewingplace.com/chizimi-shrinking-thread-300m/}.
+We use water-soluble material\footnote{ https://www.fjx.co.jp/english/catalog/household/water.html} to temporarily hold other threads in place before actuation.
+Most of our testing has been done with "Aida cloth, 18 count" fabric\footnote{https://www.michaels.com/product/10357725}, but we find in the technical evaluation that the hinges continue to work with a range of fabrics.
 That said, caution should be placed on the selection of fabrics.
-During the actuation process both exposure to wetness and high temperatures limits the range of effective materials.
+During the actuation process both exposure to wetness and high temperatures limit the range of effective materials.
 We also found in our evaluation that the materials need to have some stiffness to work reliably, otherwise the hinges fail to fold as expected.
-OriStitch comes with a calibration patch shown in Figure~\ref{fig:calibration}, which we recommend to use to test the required material properties as well as actuation temperature.
+OriStitch comes with a calibration patch shown in Figure~\ref{fig:calibration}, which we recommend to use for calibrating to material properties as well as actuation temperature.